hindu-comm/mail_stream_indology/2016/03/Post-editing_a_petit/141__Dominik_Wujastyk.md

 Dear colleagues,

-Quite apart from the substantive issues​ being discussed relating to the Murty series editorship, I was puzzled by the procedural rules at Change.org.
+Quite apart from the substantive issues being discussed relating to the Murty series editorship, I was puzzled by the procedural rules at Change.org.
 After about four thousand people had signed the present petition, the name of the person who had started the petition was changed,